qfpl/blog/content/posts/fp-cheat-sheet.md

 }
 ```

 Since `liftA2` is overloaded to work on different structures as long as they all satisfy a similar pattern.
 We have already seen that lists and `Maybe` satisfy this pattern.
 However, functions that accept a single argument also satisfy this pattern.
 A function that accepts a single argument can also be used to simulate a function that accepts two arguments, by first accepting that one argument, and returning a function that then accepts one argument and takes it to a value.
 Since in this case we are describing (the simulation of) a *`two-argument function`* (called `+`), then we specifically want the `2` in `liftA2`.
-In common nomenclature, this specific instance is often the *reader* instance.
+In common nomenclature, this specific instance is often called the *reader* instance.

 ```haskell
 liftA2 (+) p q